cartolid/cartolidar/README.md

 )
 ```

+5. Analyze the ranges of every DLV in the reference area:

 The analyzeMultiDasoLayerRasterFile method requires the name (with path)
-of the vector file with the reference polygon gor macthing (shp or gpkg).
+of the vector file with the reference polygon for macthing (shp or gpkg).
-If it is ageopackage, also the layer name is required.
+If it is ageopackage, the layer name is also required.
 ```
 myDasolidar.analyzeMultiDasoLayerRasterFile(
     LCL_patronVectrName='C:/vector/CorralesPlots.gpkg,